Shasha-Lin/Taxi_Uber_Usage/README.md

 Our code analyzes all monthly files from 2015-2016 of the taxi dataset found here: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml

 ## Data Folder Preparation

+<b> Data file directories for this group's code is accessible at /user/cer446/new_schema/ and /user/cer446/old_schema/ <\b>
+example: to access all yellow taxi data: '/user/cer446/new_schema/y*.csv,/user/cer446/old_schema/y*.csv'.
+These paths are the default file references for all our code in this repo.
+Alternatively you may recreate the file structure locally (below).

 The number, names, and order of columns are different in yellow and green files from 2016-07 onwards.
 In order to run our unmodified code, please imitate our file structure as follows:

 1. Download all monthly files for yellow, green, and fhv taxis from 2015-01 through 2016-12